awesto/django-shop/docs/reference/cascade-plugins.rst

 ------------------------

-For each shipping provider registered within **django-SHOP**, this plugin creates a list of radio buttons, where customers can chose their desired shipping method.
+For each shipping provider registered within **django-SHOP**, this plugin creates a list of radio buttons, where customers can choose their desired shipping method.

 Extra Annotations Plugin